Enhancing Uploads of Health Data in the Electronic Health Record – The Role of Framing and Length of Privacy Information: A Survey Study in Germany

 Objective

-We explore whether presenting a privacy fact sheet (PFS) before interacting with the EHR increases users’ willingness to upload medical reports.
-Our study examines the effects of PFS framing and length on this decision.
+We explore whether presenting a privacy fact sheet (PFS) before users must decide whether to upload medical reports in the EHR increases their willingness to do so.
+Our study examines the effects of framing and length of PFS on this decision.

 Methods